lgonzalezrouco/pti/wsl.md

 ## ANNEX 2.
 Editing the code with a text editor

 WSL does not currently support graphical user interfaces (GUIs).
-One work around is to use an X-server but it's not necessary if the only GUI that you need is a text editor.
-We recommend [Notepad++](https://notepad-plus-plus.org/downloads/).
+One work around is to use an X-server but it's not necessary if the only GUI that you need is a text editor or an IDE.
+For a text editor you may use [Notepad++](https://notepad-plus-plus.org/downloads/).
+If you need an IDE, Visual Studio Code is a suitable option as it provides integration with WSL.

 *NOTE: In order to access the WSL filesystem from Notepad++ use the path \\\\wsl$*